All posts

 Delay creates its own form of irreversibility

-A tax position that was neither optimal nor problematic in year one becomes more embedded after three years of consistent filing.
-A banking arrangement that was adequate when revenue was low becomes structurally significant when revenue grows.
-An entity structure that made sense for a solo operator becomes constraining when the business adds complexity.
-The [how to form a US LLC guide](/blog/how-to-form-us-llc-non-resident-2026) covers the initial formation decision — but the real cost is not formation, it is the dependency chain that formation begins.
+A tax position that was fine in year one becomes embedded after three years of consistent filing.
+Your banking arrangement quietly gains structural weight as revenue grows.
+And the entity that fit a solo operation starts constraining you the moment complexity increases.
+The US LLC formation guide covers the initial decision, but the real cost isn't formation.
+It's the dependency chain that formation begins.

-Each year of operation under the existing structure adds another layer of records, relationships, and institutional memory that must be addressed in any future restructuring.
-The delay does not preserve the original decision point — it moves the decision point forward in time while increasing the cost of making it.
-The decision dependency analysis maps exactly how this lock-in effect compounds — entity choices constrain banking, banking constrains documentation, and documentation constrains defensibility.
+Every year under the existing structure adds records, relationships, and institutional memory that any future restructuring has to account for.
+Delay doesn't preserve the original decision point.
+It moves the decision forward while making it more expensive.
+The decision dependency analysis maps how this compounds: entity choices constrain banking, banking constrains documentation, documentation constrains defensibility.

 The compounding effect